Write On: 'Pachinko' Showrunner Soo Hugh

 “In Korean families, we always have these jokes that everyone knows who’s running the house – your mother!
 I think it's the strength of Korean women that have just carried us through,” she says.

-We even ask Hugh about her work on one of my favorite shows The Terror, and what she thinks really happened to the real-life British crew on the Terror and Erebus ships that got stuck in the Artic ice.
+We even ask Hugh about her work on one of my favorite shows The Terror, and what she thinks really happened to the real-life British crew on the Terror and Erebus ships that got stuck in the Arctic ice.
 Her answer may surprise you.

 To hear more, listen to the podcast.